igorp74/ToDo/README.md

     -T, --tags  Comma-separated list of tags (replaces existing) -sw, --start-waiting        New start date of waiting period (YYYY-MM-DD HH:MM:SS orYYYY-MM-DD).
 Use empty string with flag to set current time.
     -ew, --end-waiting  New end date of waiting period (YYYY-MM-DD HH:MM:SS orYYYY-MM-DD).
 Use empty string with flag to set current time.
+    -ac, --add-contexts Comma-separated list of contexts to add (e.g., 'new_work,urgent_call').
+Will append to existing.
+    -rc, --remove-contexts      Comma-separated list of contexts to remove (e.g., 'old_context').
+Will remove from existing.
+    -at, --add-tags     Comma-separated list of tags to add (e.g., 'new_feature,high_priority').
+Will append to existing.
+    -rt, --remove-tags  Comma-separated list of tags to remove (e.g., 'bug_fix').
+Will remove from existing.
     --clear-p   Clear project association
     --clear-c   Clear all context associations
     --clear-T   Clear all tag associations